cyunis/NumberGame/README.md

 roscd cordial_face/web
 http-server
 ```
-Then launch the browser (still ssh'd into the belly computer)
+Then launch the browser (ssh'd into the head computer)
 mayyyybe, I still have to verify this....

 ```